dziegel/cpp_event_framework/README.md

 - Unhandled event support
 - Deferred event support (needs external framework)
 - Independent of event type (can be int, enum, shared pointer...)
-- Designed to call member functions of a C++ class or interface
+- Designed to call member functions of a C++ interface
 - It is fairly simple to write statemachines "by hand" without a code generator
 - Suitable for small systems: state and transition declarations can be const and in RO section
 - Allow non-capturing lambdas as transition action